 Domestic violence/intimate partner violence is not about violence.
 It is about having power over a person.
 It is about coercive control of that person.
 What is so bewildering to the victim is that...
 Learn More

-…is a private, not-for-profit foundation dedicated to improving the health and well-being of the residents of the greater Harlem Valley in New York and the northern Litchfield Hills of Connecticut.
-To accomplish its mission, FCH makes grants, conducts research, provides technical assistance, and supports collaborations and advocacy.
+We are a private, not-for-profit foundation dedicated to improving the health and well-being of the residents of the greater Harlem Valley in New York and the northern Litchfield Hills of Connecticut.
+To accomplish our mission, we make grants, conduct research, provide technical assistance, and support collaborations and advocacy.

 Domestic violence/intimate partner violence (DV/IPV) knows no boundaries.
 It occurs in every culture, country, and age group.
 It affects people from all socioeconomic, educational, and religious...
 Learn More

 Listen to the 7/7/21 recorded interview of Stephen Montagna, Director of Community Engagement and Prevention Education with Women’s Support Services, talking about his agency and the Foundation for Community Health with Marshall Miles on Robin Hood Radio.

 For more information on FCH grantmaking, click here to search our grants by Program Area, County, State and/or Year.

 FCH partners with two affordable housing initiatives.
 Towards the end of 2021, FCH invested $160,000 to support two affordable housing efforts: Hudson River Housing’s work with the Tri-Town Coalition; and the Housing Collective’s recently launched Litchfield County Center for Housing Opportunity.